 My plan calls for a set of stairs that cuts into sloping terrain to join two sidewalks, but when I draw stairs in my plan, they do not follow the terrain or join to my sidewalks.
 What should I do?

-You can create stairs that follow your terrain by drawing the stairs in an area defined by Retaining Walls and snapping the stairs to landings at each end.
+You can create stairs that follow your terrain by drawing stairs in your desired area, while snapping them to landings at each end.

 To create stair landings